rust-lang/book/second-edition/src/ch01-01-installation.md

 The easiest is [the #rust IRC channel on irc.mozilla.org][irc]<!-- ignore -->, which you can access through [Mibbit][mibbit].
 Go to that address, and you'll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help you out.
-Other great resources include [the user’s forum][users] and [Stack Overflow][stackoverflow].
+Other great resources include [the Users forum][users] and [Stack Overflow][stackoverflow].

 [irc]: irc://irc.mozilla.org/#rust